 All this means that companies seeking to increase their customer base must choose a hybrid approach.
 They cannot create just a web app or a mobile app.
 Rather, they should seek to meet their users wherever they might connect from.
 Users connecting from a mobile device will appreciate a dedicated mobile app.
 Users spend 90% of their time on mobile using apps.
 Desktop computers still hold an important place, however.
 In the end, the question should not boil down to web or mobile.
 In most cases, businesses need to anticipate all sorts of engagement.
 They need to be ready for desktop, mobile, tablet and future states.

 Seeking project ideas for your business?
-Check out 16 Web application ideas article.
+Check out the 16 Web application ideas article.

 Web and app development with Blocshop